Prottoy127/protoy_saha_real_estate_project/README.md

         * Function 1
         * Function 2
         * Function 3
-    * ETL Extract Load Transform
-    * ELT Extract Transform Load
+    * ELT Extract Load Transform
     * Tools

 # F. Visualization
 #### Provide details of the visualizations created for the project.
 * Include charts, graphs, and any other visual representation of the data.
     * Visualization Example
+    * Four different visualizations were created to understand trends and historical real estate trends in NJ.
 * Mention any libraries or tools used for visualization (e.g., Matplotlib, Power BI).
+*    None
 # G. Insights
 #### Highlight any key insights gained from the project.
 * Provide an overview of what was learned or discovered through data analysis.
 * Example:
-    * High correlation between customer satisfaction and response time.
+    * High correlation between colonial property type and sale prices in NJ.
-    * Significant opportunity for cost reduction in supply chain operations.
+    * Significant opportunity for real estate investment in key zipcodes yet to be explored.
 # H. Conclusion
 #### Summarize the outcomes of the project and any potential next steps.
+* The project's goal was to explore real estate but not just be a mere data analyst.
+I hoped to learn how to interact with location data in a datawarehouse, I have done that.
+Additionally, I always wanted to work with real estate data and see trends and explore questions that I always stumble upon.
+For example, I always wondered if a certain property type or a specific zipcode would be more active in terms of sale prices.
+I was happy to find answer to those questions.
+Many zipcodes in NJ near NYC have high sale prices.
+Which makes sense as a lot of people work in the Manhattan and live in NJ.

 * What was achieved?
+* The project helped to ease stakeholder decision making based on clear visualizations.
 * How can the results be used moving forward?
-* Example:
-    * The project successfully reduced costs by 20% through process automation.
-    * Future work may include expanding the solution to new departments.
+    * Future work may include expanding the solution to new areas such as income, school districts, zoning, etc.

 # I. References
 * Provide a list of all references used in the project, formatted according to MLA style.